How to get a student credit card: Eligibility and applying

 Pre-approval makes it quick and easy to browse card offers without impacting your credit score.

-Can a student get a credit card?
+What is a student credit card?

 Student credit card requirements

-To qualify for a student credit card, you’ll typically need to meet a few basic criteria:
+To qualify for a student credit card, you’ll typically need to meet a few basic criteria.

 How to apply for a student credit card